 This working farm in Gatehouse of Fleet in Dumfries & Galloway produces luxurious dairy ice cream, and farmhouse cheese.
 Various tours and events run at different times of year but they include a tour of Finlay's Farm, a working dairy, beef and sheep farm, a behind-the-scenes food tour, and an ice cream tasting event.
 Yum!

-Cream O' Galloway is not just about the food though - burn off the ice cream buzz in the adventure playground, on the trampolines or in the indoor play area.
-Take a walk along the nature trails, play crazy golf or try to escape the 3D maze.
+Cream O' Galloway is not just about the food though - burn off the ice cream by taking a walk along its nature trails or play crazy golf with the whole family.